Sometimes, you’ll come into a bit of extra money. This could be from work, or…

 The Different Opinions About Debt

-When I was still in college, a dear friend of mine asked me to borrow him some money to pay his uni tuition.
-I took the money out of my bank account and was left with merely enough money to cover my basic expenses for the academic year.
+When I was still in uni, a lifelong friend of mine asked me to lend him some money to pay his uni fees.
+I transferred the money from my bank account and was left with merely enough money to cover my basic expenses for the academic year.
 However, I was not worried because I assumed that my friend would make repaying his loan as his top priority.
 So, I was sure I would have the balance paid back shortly.

 The months passed and my friend went on living a normal university life that included lots of eating out and partying.
 His repayment process was delayed, but that didn’t seem to bother him much.
 In the end, of course, everything worked out fine because my friend was honourable.
 However, that taught me a lesson about the different ways people deal with their loans.